 How will my application be evaluated?

 Once an application is received a visit will be made to assess the premises and determine where and how fireworks will be stored on the property.
-If satisfactory the police will be notified to determine if they have any objections to the applicant receiving registration/licence.
 Trading Standards will then determine the application.

 What if I have been refused a licence or do not agree with the licence conditions imposed?